Nico Hoerner Player Props: Cubs vs. Brewers

-Nico Hoerner -- with a slugging percentage of .548 in his past 10 games, including one home run -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Julio Teheran on the mound, on July 3 at 2:10 PM ET.
+On Tuesday, Nico Hoerner (.512 slugging percentage in past 10 games, including one home run) and the Chicago Cubs face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 4:10 PM ET.

 Nico Hoerner Game Info & Props vs. the Brewers